-  - Pop Music Chart Day: Celebrates the anniversary of what many people recognize as the first U.S. ranked listing of pop music.
+- Pop Music Chart Day: Celebrates the anniversary of the first U.S.-ranked listing of pop music.

 - Spaghetti Day: The word spaghetti happens to be the plural form of the Italian word spaghetto — which is a diminutive of spago, meaning “thin string” or “twine.”

 - Trivia Day: If you have any interesting or silly facts, today’s the day to share them with others.

 - Thank God It’s Monday Day: Observed on the first Monday in January, this is when you get the New Year started on the right foot by celebrating it with energy and vigor.

 - Bird Day: Launched in 2002 by Born Free USA and the Avian Welfare Coalition to promote avian awareness.